FX Hedging

 Summary:

-- Common FX hedging instruments include FX forward contracts, FX options, and FX swaps.
+- Common FX hedging instruments include: FX forward contracts, FX options, and FX swaps.

 FX hedging explained: